Companies that use Salesforce (Sales, Service, Marketing Cloud)

 Agentforce: The SharkNinja Digital Concierge

-On their site, SharkNinja runs an AI chat assistant called the "Digital Concierge" powered by Agentforce.
+On their site, SharkNinja deploys an AI chat assistant called the "Digital Concierge" powered by Agentforce.
 The bot greets customers by name, offers quick-reply options like "Find a product", "Track my order", "Find parts and accessories", and "Help with a return", and handles a wide range of post-purchase support tasks without needing a live agent.

 Agentforce Commerce Cloud